BOUTIQUE EVA B.

 Shops are usually open Monday to Friday from 9am to 6pm (until 9pm on Thursday and Friday), Saturday from 9am to 6pm, and Sunday from 10am to noon.
 Schedules may vary from one city to another and are often reduced off-season or even closed squarely (however, it is generally possible to make an appointment).
 In cities and small towns, there may also be days of closure, most often on Sundays and/or Mondays.

-The cost of living in Quebec is lower than in Europe.
-On the other hand, some products are more expensive, particularly in the gourmet sector (cheeses, spirits, etc.).
+The cost of living is lower in Quebec than in Europe.
+On the other hand, some products are more expensive, particularly in the gourmet sector (breads, cheeses, spirits, etc.).

-While the advertised price may seem attractive, don't forget that sales taxes are never included, unless otherwise specified.
+While the price may seem attractive, sales taxes are never included, unless otherwise specified.
 You must therefore add 14.975% tax on your purchases (some products benefit from partial or total tax exemption, such as printed books, unprocessed food, etc.).

 Debit and credit card payments are generally accepted everywhere, even in more remote areas.
 Please note that there has been no tax refund program for visitors for many years.